matthewkling/matthewkling.github.io/cv.md

 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Sep).
 Future conservation priorities for the California flora: weighing alternative dimensions of evolutionary diversity.
 Botany Lunch seminar series, Berkeley, California.

 ##### CONTRIUBTED TALKS & POSTERS

+* **Kling, M.** and D. Ackerly (2020, Aug).
+Isolation by wind: wind connectivity shapes the landscape genetics of the world's forests.
+Talk presented at Ecological Society of America, virtual conference.
+* **Kling, M.** H. Hamilton, D. Ackerly, P. Comer, and S. Auer (2020, Jul).
+Dimensions of climate change vulnerability and their management implications.
+Talk presented at North American Congress for Conservation Biology, virtual conference.
-* **Kling, M.** and Ackerly, D. (2019, Jul).
+* **Kling, M.** and D. Ackerly (2019, Jul).
 Winds of change: wind connectivity, gene flow, and climate adaptation in trees.
 Talk presented at Species on the Move, Kruger, South Africa.
 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Jul).
 Conserving the evolutionary diversity of the California flora.
 Talk presented at North American Congress for Conservation Biology, Toronto, Canada.
 * **Kling, M.**, B. Mishler, B. Baldwin, A. Thornhill, and D. Ackerly (2018, Jun).
 Future priorities for conserving the evolutionary diversity of the California flora.
 Talk presented at  the Digital Data in Biodiversity Research Conference, Berkeley, CA.
 * **Kling, M.** (2016, Dec).
 Multidecadal historic trends in California's coastal fog.
 Poster presented at American Geophysical Union, San Francisco, CA. [[pdf](/assets/agu_fog_poster.pdf)]